alyssadarakdjian/Boujee-on-a-Budget-3.0/README.md

+## Boujee on a Budget 3.0
+Boujee on a Budget 3.0 provides a user-friendly AI application that allows users to set a monthly budget based on their income, track their expenses, and report insightful summaries of the users spending habits.

 ## Getting Started

-First complete all of the installment requirements on your terminal

-pip install -r requirements.txt python app.py
+** Clone the Repository **
+'''bash
 git clone https://github.com/your-username/boujee-on-a-budget-3.0.git
 cd boujee-on-a-budget

+** Install Dependencies **
+pip install -r requirements.txt

+** Run the App **
+python app.py

+** Note **
+I included a empty data/ folder with an example .csv file and a empty plots/ folder to start with

 Structure of Code